Assambra/Free-MMORPG/README.md

 ```
 Client: In the Unity Editor, open the folder and select the file `Assets/Free-Client/Scripts/Assambra.FreeClient`.

-In the Inspector under Assembly Definition Reference, there are some missing references starting with GUID:.
-Delete it and add a new one with the plus sign and select the earlier created `com.tvd12.ezyfoxserver.client` assembly definition.
-Don't forget to hit apply.
+In the Inspector, under **Assembly Definition References**, there might be some missing references starting with `GUID:`.
+Delete them and add a new reference using the plus sign, then select the previously created `com.tvd12.ezyfoxserver.client` assembly definition.
+Don’t forget to click **Apply**.

+Follow the same procedure for Crest if it is already installed.
+If not, you can find instructions under [Crest Ocean System](#crest-ocean-system).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>